cosbi-research/beesl/README.md

 This repository contains the source code for [Biomedical Event Extraction as Sequence Labeling](https://www.researchgate.net/publication/344541520_Biomedical_Event_Extraction_as_Sequence_Labeling) (BeeSL).
 You may freely use [this work](#reference-and-contact) in your research and activities under the non-commercial [COSBI-SSLA license](https://www.cosbi.eu/research/prototypes/licence_terms).

 For more information on ongoing work in biomedical information extraction you may want to visit the [COSBI knowledge extraction page](https://www.cosbi.eu/research/prototypes/biomedical_knowledge_extraction) or get in touch with the Cosbi Bioinformatics lab led by lombardo@cosbi.eu.
+We'll be happy to help!

 ## Table of contents